“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

-Pete Buttigieg is a 37-year-old Democrat.
+Pete Buttigieg is a 37-year-old Democrat and former 2020 Presidential candidate.
 He has also served as the Mayor of South Bend, Indiana since 2011.
-Buttigieg announced his bid for the Presidency on January 23rd, 2019.
+Buttigieg announced his bid for the Presidency on January 23, 2019.
+Prior to becoming the South Bend Mayor, Buttigieg graduated from Harvard and Oxford before joining the Navy Reserves in 2009.

-Buttigieg’s current campaign is running on the policies to provide Universal Healthcare, Strengthening Labor Unions, Renegotiating Trade Deals, passing a Federal Law Banning Discrimination Against LGBT people, Requiring Universal Background Checks for Guns, Protecting DREAMers, Fighting Climate Change, and Ending the Drug War with Legalizing Marijuana.
+Buttigieg’s former 2020 campaign was run on policies to provide Universal Healthcare, Strengthening Labor Unions, Renegotiating Trade Deals, passing a Federal Law Banning Discrimination Against LGBT people, Requiring Universal Background Checks for Guns, Protecting Undocumented Immigrants, Fighting Climate Change, and Ending the Drug War with Legalizing Marijuana.

 While in college, Buttigieg worked as an investigative intern at a local news network.
 In 2004, Buttigieg worked as conference director in D.C. for former U.S. Secretary of Defense William Cohen’s international strategic consulting firm.
 Later on, he assisted with Senator John Kerry’s presidential campaign in 2004.
 In 2007, he worked as a consultant at McKinsey and Company until 2010.